 For a dual monitor and tablet/laptop mount like I have, I have this Monitor and Laptop Mount and really like it.
 I use it with a 27″ monitor and switch between a 13″ tablet and my work Macbook.

 It was easy to install the desk clamp, and it comes with all the tools you need.
 It also has handy slots to store the tools on the mount so you don’t have to figure out where you put them later if you want to make an adjustment.

 I will say it’s a bit tight with the laptop tray and a 27″ monitor.
 It still works, but I can’t use the USB ports on the monitor.

 I use a mousepad that is big enough to fit my keyboard and mouse for a few reasons.
 This protects my forearms from the sharp-ish edge of the desk when I’m tired or lazy and end up resting or leaning forward on my arms.
 It is more comfortable and smoother than typing on the desk alone.
 The pad has plenty of real estate so I don’t have to pick up and move the mouse when it meets the edge like with a traditional mouse pad.

-I have a Maker Mat on my work desk that is a luxurious 5mm thick; unfortunately, they don’t seem to be in production anymore.
+I used to have a Maker Mat on my work desk that is a luxurious 5mm thick; unfortunately, they don’t seem to be in production anymore.
 When I was searching for a similarly over-sized mouse pad for my writing desk, I found this Abstract Watercolor Japanese Art Illustration Mouse Pad by Nasdalgias that’s 3mm thick, and I really like it.

 It’s not as thick as my Maker Mat, but that helps me remember to sit up straight since it’s not as comfortable to lean on.